 - The completed Graduate Studies Application for Admissions. (\$25.00 fee waived if completed online.) - Transcripts will be accepted from a college or university accredited by the Higher Learning Commission or other regional accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA).
 Official (sealed) transcripts sent directly from a college or university reflecting: - a.
 A Bachelor's degree. - b.
 A minimum GPA of 2.75 on a 4-point scale. - Cases where a student attended multiple undergraduate institutions may be required to submit additional transcripts from those institutions. - c.Three Professional Dispositions on forms provided by the Graduate Studies Office.
 The forms must be from professionals knowledgeable about the applicant's professional experiences. - d.
 A written statement describing how the MAE program will help with their future career goals and objectives. - e.
 Attendance at a New Student Orientation held once a year in the fall.
 Students must register for EDUC 500 Orientation to the MAE Program.
-This course is a transcripted 0 credit hour requirement in which Students are oriented to the stipulations of the graduate education program. - 3.
+This course is a transcripted 0 credit hour requirement in which Students are oriented to the stipulations of the graduate education program. - f.
+In order to ensure each transfer student's academic success, the program director reserves the right to place students on probationary status upon admission.
+In addition, any transfer student who has been dismissed from another university's graduate program and is admitted to one of Heidelberg's graduate programs will be admitted on probationary status. - 3.
 International applicants must complete the above requirements in addition to the International applicant requirements explained in the Graduate Catalog.